soniammarshall/ZipArchive/README.md

 - Version needed to extract: v1.0, or for large files needing ZIP64 format, v4.5
 - EOCD no. of records must be updated as well even if we are using a ZIP64 EOCD
 - EOCD cdSize and cdOffset: if one overflows and is set to -1, must set BOTH to -1 and store in ZIP64 EOCD
-- The EOCD no. of records will never overflow (max is 65535)
 - Don't need to use (eg write out to zip archive) the nbDisk field in the extra field, since it is always 0
 - Use default timeout of 0 on the open/stat/read/write/close calls